 See our academic staff and research pages for more detail

 Student members of COMPASS are part of a dynamic learning community which offers them the opportunity to explore many aspects of contemporary music today.
-Rather than being made to specialize in one area of contemporary music, students are encouraged to find their own path, and develop a personal compositional practice which can freely mix instrumental and vocal composition, studio-based or live electroacoustic work, sound installations, technical research, etc., as appropriate to each individual.
-The department offers a wide range of course and programme options (full-time, part-time, external) at both the undergraduate and postgraduate level.
+Rather than being made to specialize in one area of contemporary music, students are encouraged to find their own path.
+They are encouraged to develop a personal compositional practice which can freely mix instrumental and vocal composition, studio-based or live electroacoustic work, sound installations, technical research, etc. The department offers a wide range of course and programme options (full-time, part-time, external) at both the undergraduate and postgraduate level.
 We have many students from overseas, and international applications are welcome.

 COMPASS hosts a number of ongoing research projects in various areas.
 Recent research includes:

 - Performance practice work on extended cello techniques